The Governors and What They Do

 It is a privilege to work with a dedicated team of governors to promote the very best opportunities for each and every pupil at Worth Primary School.

-Areas of responsibility: Special Educational Needs, Pupil Premium & Catch Up Premium, Quality of Education and Behaviour and Attitudes, including Pupil Voice.
+Areas of responsibility: Special Educational Needs (SEND), Quality of Education (including Remote Learning), Behaviour and Attitudes (including Pupil Voice).

 My name is Ian Armstrong and I have been a Parent Governor since February 2018.

 I have lived in Worth since 2012 and have strong links to the school and village as my eldest daughter, who started reception in 2017, is the fourth generation of my wife’s family to attend Worth School.
 We also have a son at Busy Bees in Worth and a one year old daughter who we hope will all go on to attend the school.